polkaulfield/lol-for-linux-installer/README.md

 ![Screenshot_20230512_212003](https://github.com/kassindornelles/lol-for-linux-installer/assets/40970965/1fdd188a-8af5-4401-8b0c-f66a8ff82ff0)

 ## Easy installation
-- We provide .deb packages now since v.2.3, so if you are in a ubuntu based distro go ahead and use it
+- We provide .deb packages now (PKGBUILD + makedeb) since v.2.3, so if you are in a ubuntu based distro go ahead and use it

  Most known Ubuntu based distributions: Linux Mint, Pop_OS!, ElementaryOS and many others.